Shye0930/fyp/assets/project_components.md

 ```

 ## <h2 style="color:#1F1F1F; background-color:#B0B0B0; text-align:center; text-style:bold; font-family:'Chalkboard' ;">Running ORB SLAM 3 via ros2</h2>

+### **Overview**
+This ROS 2 Foxy package provides a wrapper for ORB-SLAM3, enabling seamless integration with ROS 2 for various sensor modalities.
+I would like to express my gratitude to the following projects for their inspiration and foundational work:

+- [Tran97/orb_slam3_ros_docker](https://github.com/Tran97/orb_slam3_ros_docker): For inspiring the implementation of RealSense to map-to-world transforms.

+- [thien94/orb_slam3_ros](https://github.com/thien94/orb_slam3_ros): For serving as a foundation for to publish ORB-SLAM3 features into a ROS 2.

+- [doeswork/EASY-ORB-SLAM3](https://github.com/doeswork/EASY-ORB-SLAM3/tree/master/src/orbslam3_ros2): For providing a key foundation for the ROS 2 ORB-SLAM3 wrapper.

+Their contributions were instrumental in shaping this project, allowing me to build upon their work to create a robust ROS 2 integration for ORB-SLAM3.

 ### **Prerequisites**
 - Ensure the ROS 2 topics `/stereo/left/rectified_images` and `/stereo/right/rectified_images` are published using the **stereo_camera_pipeline** package.